NDTV (Indian TV channel): New channels

-2003: With the end of its contract with Star, NDTV launched its own news channels in English (NDTV 24x7) and Hindi (NDTV India).
-Star TV was keen to renew NDTV's contract but was no longer willing to give it full editorial control.
-Star retained the Star News brand, but channel continued only in Hindi.
+In 2003 With the end of its contract with Star, NDTV launches its own news channels in English (NDTV 24x7) and Hindi (NDTV India).
+Star TV was keen to renew NDTV's contract, but it was no longer willing to give it full editorial control.
+Star retains the Star News brand, but the channel continued only in Hindi.
 Media observers expected that NDTV would struggle to survive on its own.
-After much speculation about its future, it announced a distribution partnership with Sony Entertainment Television's One World Alliance.
+After much speculation about its future, it had announced a distribution partnership with Sony Entertainment Television's One World Alliance.
 This alliance with Sony gave NDTV a strong base from which to establish a new profile.

 Star's decision after it ended its contract with NDTV to concentrate on Hindi news bulletins and to drop its English service is also a significant indicator of the balance between profitability and influence in the crowded Indian television news market.
-NDTV has been on a cost-cutting spree for several quarters now, as it seeks to stay relevant in a competitive market.
-The HD version simulcast 19 July 2025.

-2005: NDTV launched business news channel NDTV Profit.
+NDTV has been on a cost-cutting spree for several quarters, as it seeks to stay relevant in a competitive market.
+NDTV launches business news channel NDTV Profit.
+In 2026 NDTV 24x7 renames itself into simply NDTV.

 Distribution network

-NDTV channels have an overseas audience among the Indian diaspora in the U.S., Canada, the U.K., Asia Pacific, the Middle East and South Africa, thanks to deals with satellite operators, such as Sky and DirecTV.
+NDTV channels have an overseas audience among the Indian diaspora in the US, Canada, the UK, Asia Pacific, the Middle East and South Africa, thanks to deals with satellite operators, such as Sky and DirecTV.
 To accelerate the global push, NDTV formed a joint venture with a subsidiary of Kuala Lumpur's Astro All Asia Network, taking a 20% stake.
-In 2006, it launched: Astro Awani, a Bahasa-language channel in Indonesia.
+In 2006, it launched Astro Awani, a Bahasa Indonesia-language news channel in Indonesia.